 - Using the end of a spoon, press through the top of each apricot (where the stem would be) into the center of the apricot where you will hit the pit.
 If the apricots are ripe enough you should be able to push a little harder and have the pit pop out through the bottom.
 If your apricots are still a little hard, use an apple corer to remove the pit.

-- Dump the rested dough out onto a well floured surface.
+- Dump the rested dough out onto a lightly floured surface.
 Sprinkle the dough with more flour and then shape the dough into a thick log.
 Divide it into 3 equal portions.

 - Pat each portion out into approximately a 4″ wide disk.
 Place one apricot in the center of each disk and pour 1-2 tsp of the cinnamon sugar into the center hole of each apricot.
 Gently bring up all sides of the dough, up and around the apricot, and pinch them shut at the top.
 The apricot should now be fully enclosed in the dough.

 - Gently roll the dumpling between your hands in a circular motion to round out the ball and evenly distribute the dough around the apricot.
-Repeat with each dumpling and place them on a well floured plate or tray.
+Repeat with each dumpling.

 Cooking the Dumplings

-- Once the water is boiling and the dumplings have all been formed, turn the heat off from under the water.
+- Once the water is boiling and the dumplings have all been formed, turn the heat down to medium.
 Gently lower each dumpling into the water with a large spoon – leaving at least a few inches between each one.
-Set a timer for 20 minutes and leave the dumplings to cook in the residual heat of the water.
+Set a timer for 15 minutes and leave the dumplings to cook in the water.

-- When the timer goes off, use a slotted spoon to remove each dumpling from the water and place them on the paper towels to drain briefly.
-The dumplings may stick to the pot a little, just gently use the spoon to loosen the stuck dough.
+- When the timer goes off, use a slotted spoon to remove each dumpling from the water and place them, one at a time, into a bowl with the toasted breadcrumbs.

-- After the knödel have been briefly drained, gently, add them into the pan with the breadcrumb mixture.
-Very gently press the crumbs on to the dumplings.
+- Very gently press the crumbs on to the dumplings.

 - Serve them warm with a dusting of powdered sugar and optionally a drizzle of Vanille Soße.

 - 3 apricots ripe